buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     (optional, defaults to ``None``): the repo tarball used for fast bootstrap.
 If not present the tarball will be created automatically after first sync.
-It is a copy of the ``.repo`` directory which contains all the git objects.
+It is a copy of the ``.repo`` directory which contains all the Git objects.
 This feature helps to minimize network usage on very big projects.

 ``jobs``